ottenwbe/pi-gen-environment/README.md

 with all customizations baked in.

 The core of the project is a set of Ruby gems which adapt the [pi-gen](https://github.com/RPi-Distro/pi-gen) build scripts.
+The build script is then used to actually create the image in an isolated environment, e.g., in a vagrant box.

 # WIP Notice